Michaelgwei86/kubernetes/Kubernetes/README.md

   pods on nodes based on several factors such as resources,
 - But if you want to override and schedule your pods on specific nodes for some reason, you can do that by specifying the nodeName in the pod definition file.
-- If a scheduler does not exist in the cluster, the pod will continually be in a pending state.
+- If a scheduler does not exist in the cluster, the pod will continually be pending.
 - If you need a pod to run on a specific node, declare it at the time of creation.
 - Kubernetes does not allow node modification after the pod has already been created.
 - It can only be modified by creating a binding object setting the target to the NodeName and then sending a post